 Where to Buy Mirin?

-Mirin is essential for making teriyaki sauce, nimono (Japanese simmered dish), soba noodle soup, yakitori (Japanese grilled chicken), etc. If you are cooking Japanese cuisine and you don’t have mirin in your hand, then you’re missing out.
+Some of mirin recipes that you commonly found in Japanese household are teriyaki sauce, nimono (Japanese simmered dish), soba noodle soup, yakitori (Japanese grilled chicken), etc. If you are cooking Japanese cuisine and you don’t have mirin in your hand, then you’re missing out.

-Now back to the topic.
+Now, let’s back to the topic.

-Where to buy mirin near you?
+Where to buy mirin?

 To get better information about “where” and “how” to buy mirin, let’s divide it into two categories where you can get mirin near you!